Proposed volumes on this steep wooded site are double in nature, but of the same ‘family’.

 On the bottom of the slope, proposed volumes on the Avenue de Haveskercke strictly follow present built alignment, thereby acquiescing to the norms: the existing opaque party wall disappears behind simple forms, unpretentiously redefining traditional street space.
 However, the roof lines once again vary in order to reduce impact, taking their cue from recognizable elements up on the Rue du Bambou in the background.

 In both cases, in-depth studies of sunshine periods and cast shadows have instigated fine-tuning of all roof slopes in order to optimize light flow into gardens as well as housing spaces.
 Adhering to the project’s deliberately discreet vocation, dark dappled brick and mottled rooftop greenery are proposed throughout … one last shot at fitting in.

 Haveskercke - Bambou

-Construction of 69 apartments and two single-family homes avenue de Haveskercke and rue du Bambou in Forest (work in progress)
+Construction of 58 apartments avenue de Haveskercke and rue du Bambou in Forest

 - Avenue de Haveskercke de 40-62 Rue du Bambou 18-38 1090 Brussels